MGSimard/vertexblog/README.md

 - [ ] position fixed bottom stuff has been broken on firefox mobile for years, look into it because that breaks taskbar when zoom + drag
 - [x] Make decent 404 page
 - [x] Metadata, especially important for blog links
-- [ ] Make ogGraph images for diff platforms
+- [ ] Make ograph images for diff platforms